 In my last post I mentioned I was participating in the Discovering Shared Housing webinar.
 Each session included assignments to think of what we wanted in a potential home sharing scenario.

 I consider myself a pretty flexible individual, but after looking back at my prior living situations–both platonic and romantic–there are a handful of “Oh, no, this is not acceptable” aspects home sharing.
 As I began to list these can’t live with elements I began to think that maybe I wasn’t quite as accommodating as I thought.
 Yet, I realized if I made compromises my home sharing situation would be less than optimal and there would be the greater likelihood of having to find another home-mate or move out.
+This is why its important to know what you need from your home-share.

 The Absolutely Can’t Live With List